---

 look a little off.
 The title appears out of place, and that's because we had

-been using the same font size for both desktop view as well as mobile view.
+been using the same font size for both desktop view and mobile view.

 **Desktop view**